-There are few fields in filmmaking as nuanced as cinematography, and when it comes to getting the best out of your work as a director of photography, knowledge is definitely power.
+There are few fields in filmmaking as nuanced as cinematography, and when it comes to getting the best out of your work as a director of photography, knowledge is power.

-IEC – The Internet Encyclopedia of Cinematographers is exactly what it sounds like; a comprehensive list of a sizeable number of professionals who have or still are working in the industry.
+The Internet Encyclopedia of Cinematographers is exactly what it sounds like; a comprehensive list of a sizeable number of professionals who have or still are working in the industry.
 It’s by no means a finished list and is indeed ongoing, but it’s already reached a fairly all-encompassing scale.

 A short, concise, and highly recommended book from the legendary director Robert Bresson which is widely heralded by many as an essential read for anyone working in the field.
 Best of all, it’s freely available as a PDF via that link.

-While membership with ASC is conducted by invitation from the organization only (based on their body of work), there is a wealth of free content on the site to benefit from and even more if you become a paid subscriber.
-The ASC is neither a union nor a guild—in their own words, it’s an ‘honorary association’—and as such should not to be confused with our following entry…
+While membership with ASC is conducted by invitation from the organization only (based on their body of work), there is a wealth of free content on the site to benefit from, and even more if you become a paid subscriber.
+The ASC is neither a union nor a guild—in their own words, it’s an ‘honorary association’—and, as such, should not be confused with our following entry…